 [Updated] What would you do with an extra $50, $100, $200 a week?
 Read my ultimate guide to setting and sticking to a weekly grocery budget, that is fun and ACTUALLY works, whilst still enjoying delicious food!
 Full of easy to follow budgeting tips.
 Then join me for the weekly #120dollargrocerychallenge

 It doesn’t matter if you are single, a couple or a big family.
-Anyone can start using these simple tips today and save money on groceries, while reducing the amount fresh food waste.
+Anyone can start using these simple tips today and save money on groceries while reducing the amount of fresh food waste.

-Over the past few months I have been trying to spend less a week on groceries while feeding the family three wholesome nutritious meals every day.
-From what I have learnt, $60 a week can go a long way for a small family ($100 for a family of 5) even when buying a few organic things and sourdough!
+Over the past month, I have been trying to spend less a week on groceries while feeding the family three wholesome nutritious meals every day.
+From what I have learnt, $120 a week can go a long way for a small family ($100 for a family of 5) even when buying a few organic things and sourdough!
 I did allow for 1-2 meals to be eaten out during each week.
 But even then we ended up sharing a $10 happy hour pizza.
 Being frugal seems to be contagious!